dekoza/mtgpl/RTR.rst

 Golgari Charm
-    Choose one — All creatures get -1/-1 until end of turn
+    Choose one — All creatures get -1/-1 until end of turn;

-     or destroy target enchantment
+    or destroy target enchantment;
     or regenerate each creature you control.

 Golgari Decoy